abeskin61/Red-Hat/index.md

 # ownCloud Server – Quick Start Guide

 The instructions below describe the quickest way of installation and initial configuration of a fully functional ownCloud server.
 This method uses Docker—software that packages an application and its dependencies in virtual containers that can run on any operating system.
-To enable this method, ownCloud maintains [Docker containers](https://hub.docker.com/r/owncloud/server/tags) for the ownCloud server and its databases bundled in a Docker Compose configuration.
+To enable this method, ownCloud maintains a [Docker container](https://hub.docker.com/r/owncloud/server/tags) for the ownCloud server, which can be bundled with its databases using the Docker Compose tool.

 ## System Requirements